 The engineering section of the refit Enterprise is supposed to be lodged on Decks 14 and 15, with controls and the horizontal intermix chamber on the lower level.
 A dilithium reactor room was added to the port side of main engineering in Star Trek II: The Wrath of Khan.

-Production Designer Harold Michelson was responsible for giving the engineering set, which had already been built for the aborted second Star Trek television series, Phase II, a grander scale in The Motion Picture.
+Production Designer Harold Michelson was responsible for giving the engineering set, which had already been built for the aborted second Star Trek television series Phase II, a grander scale for The Motion Picture.

-“We wanted to give the ship a new kind of engine, something never seen before,” he told Starlog magazine (January 1980).
+“We wanted to give the ship a new kind of engine, something never seen before,” he told Starlog magazine in 1980.

 It had to suggest limitless power.
 We built it three stories tall; and it was as if it extended all the way down one of the nacelles.

 He is referring, of course, to the engineering hull.